TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

     This might cause some friction, because you have to utilize older versions of `typo3/cms-composer-installers` and dependencies like `helhum/typo3-console` or outdated extensions on Packagist.
-    You will also need to inspect older versions of this Guide that matches your old TYPO3 version, using the version selector of the documentation.
+    You will also need to inspect older versions of this guide that matches your old TYPO3 version, using the version selector of the documentation.